misikir21/Weather/README.md

 ### Key Features <a name="key-features"></a>

-- Allow space travellers to book for rocket ✒️
-- Show the status of booked travel ⏳
-- Booker profile 👤
-- Available mission page 🛒
-- Rockets section displays a list of all available SpaceX rockets 🚀
+- The project is a single-page application (SPA) built with React and Redux 📃
+- When the page loads, the web app shows the list of categories that could be filtered 🔃
+- Fetch data from API 💻
 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and running, follow these steps.